human37/swmac-treatment-scores/README.md

 ### Overview

 This project was developed by students at Dixie State University.
 It's goal is to provide the Southwest Mosquito Abatement Center a tool in order to know which mosquito sites to prioritize.
 We developed a treatment priority score, by looking at the past data the SWMAC center provided us, as well as scientific papers regarding mosquito activity.
-The input variables our algorithm takes is the temperature and the geography of the station, and uses them to generate numerical scores for each site, with a higher score meaning a higher chance of a mosquito problem.
+Our algorithm takes temperature and geography of the site as input, and uses them to generate numerical scores for each site, with a higher score meaning a higher chance of a mosquito problem.
+This tool can assist in making the SWMAC treatment methods more cost effective.

 More information about the project can be found [here.](https://docs.google.com/document/d/1jZDWjx4b_Sxw5XU-NHvDYFSn1iXNnFA3rUbeUMOyN1I/edit?usp=sharing)